USAFA-ECE/ece382/docs/Assignments/lab11.md

     <br>

 1. Take a screenshot of the serial terminal displaying the header strings and a few lines of data in the while-loop.
 You can pause your program and use the Snip \& Sketch tool to take a screenshot.
-1. Submit the screenshot in Gradescope.
+1. Submit the screenshot on Gradescope.

     ```{admonition} Q&A